 Matters of compassionate grounds are of a sensitive nature and may pose risks to health and life (for example, matters related to family violence).
 Family and student privacy must be maintained when considering applications on compassionate grounds.

 Schools can contact their regional office to seek advice and support when considering applications on compassionate grounds.
-Regional office contact details and locations are on the department’s website, visit: .
+Regional office contact details and locations are on the department’s website, visit: Office .

 Student tests and interviews